Skip to content

 Thought Leadership // Environment

-In this post, we’re covering some of the year's most impactful environmental, recycling, and sustainability initiatives in the business world.
+In this post, we’re covering some of the most impactful environmental, recycling and sustainability initiatives in the business world.

 The broad, admirable movements of environmentalism and sustainability, however, are veering dangerously toward becoming buzzwords in the business world.
 And that’s because of greenwashing: the act of convincing the public (sometimes deceptively) that one’s products and policies are environmentally friendly… when, technically, they’re not.

-As a waste and recycling management operator at the intersection of environmentalism and sustainability, RoadRunner’s position and experience allow us some perspective.
+As an expert in fully-managed waste services powered by technology, RoadRunner’s position and experience allow us some perspective.
 While corporate sustainability announcements occur every day, this year, there have been some major developments in legislation, corporate social responsibility (CSR), and in society as a whole that we think are legitimate and meaningful—and may even inspire your business to create a sustainability story of its own.

 MSW (municipal solid waste) landfills are the 3rd-largest source of human-related methane emissions.
 Now, after a court ruling, the EPA says 1,590 U.S. landfill operators (the overwhelming majority) must comply with mitigating the gas.